Orientation week is held beginning July 31, 2023. Below please find information on M1 orientation for the UCF College of Medicine MD Program.

 For any questions or concerns, please contact the Office of Student Affairs at (407) 266-1353 or firstname.lastname@example.org.

 DURING THE SUMMER

-- Complete enrollment requirements, which includes immunizations, physical exam, and urine drug screen.
+- Complete enrollment requirements, which include immunizations, physical exam, and urine drug screen.
 This information must be uploaded to Immunitrax.
-Enrollment requirements are due by July 24, 2020.
+Enrollment requirements are due by July 28, 2023.

 - Order final transcripts with your degree posted to be sent via post to the COM Admission Office.
 If you have multiple degrees we need an official transcript from each degree-granting institution.

 - If your parents or other family members would like to receive information on the MD Parent Council and other College of Medicine events, please complete this form.